Sorry, your browser doesn't support Java(tm).

 How much lift is typically generated on racing tunnels as a percentage of total weight.
 I notice in your analysis (AR® Report) of the AO3100 that it generates (lower percentages) of lift than the example (30%) in your book.
 On pleasure boats, is the % smaller?

-Answer: The amount of aerodynamic lift generated by the hull (as a % of total lift) depends greatly on the cockpit configuration and the tunnel configuration.
+Answer: The amount of aerodynamic lift generated by the hull (as a % of total lift) depends greatly on the tunnel and cockpit configuration.
 The AO3100 has ALLOT of POWER, and so it goes really fast.
 The tunnel is 16" deep (for heavy water), and the cockpit is very open for passengers, which interrupts airflow over the deck surface.
 Never-the-less, the AO3100 generates 225 lbs (3% of total lift) at mid velocity (75 mph) and 550 lbs (7% of total lift) of aero lift at maximum velocity (>100mph).
 It's a very well designed hull - and super fast!

 Back to Top